ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

 ```

 - SSL_CIPHERS_SUITES
-  : This property sets the list of the ciphers of TLS 1.3.
-If users do not set this value, it indicates that all cipher lists allowed by OpenSSL are used.
+  : This property defines the list of TLS 1.3 ciphers.
+If left unset, all cipher lists allowed by OpenSSL are used.

 - SSL_LOAD_CONFIG